anonl/nvlist/docs/_lua/vn/context.md

     end
 end

+---Timed wait that replaces waitClick() when auto-read mdoe is enabled local function autoReadWait(waitFrames)
+    if waitFrames == nil then
+        waitFrames = prefs.autoReadDelay
+    end

+    while waitFrames > 0 do
+        if shouldSkipLine() or Input.consume(VKeys.textContinue) then
+            prefs.autoRead = false
+            break
+        end
+        waitFrames = waitFrames - getEffectSpeed()
+        yield()
+    end
+end

 ---Waits until the text continue key is pressed.
 Skipping ignores the wait. function waitClick()
     if shouldSkipLine() then
         return
+    elseif isAutoRead() then
+        return autoReadWait()
     end

     local textBox = getTextBox()